 However, just because June sent her other daughter, Nicole, to safety doesn’t mean that she’ll be forgotten.
-Season 3 will see how Serena Joy reacts to Nicole being gone, since in Serena’s eyes, that’s her daughter.
+Season 3 will see how Serena Joy reacts to Nicole being gone since, in Serena’s eyes, that’s her daughter.

 “Nicole becomes a multinational [interest],” Littlefield told USA Today.
 “Everybody wants Nicole.
 And the question is who legally and morally presides over that.”

-The executive producer also revealed that Season 3 will reveal Lydia’s backstory.
+The executive producer also revealed that Season 3 would reveal Lydia’s backstory.
 Yes, she survived the attack in the Season 2 finale, but she’ll be a bit different.
 She was “transformed by this event,” Miller said at a screening of the Season 2 finale.

 The Hulu series also added Christopher Meloni and Elizabeth Reaser as Commander Winslow and his wife, Mrs. Winslow, in the upcoming season, Variety reported.

 Commander Winslow is a “powerful and magnetic Commander who hosts the Waterfords on an important trip.”
 Reaser’s Mrs. Winslow is going to be Serena’s “friend and inspiration.”